awesome-selfhosted/awesome-selfhosted/README.md

 **[`^        back to top        ^`](#)**

-- [Mega-Linter](https://megalinter.github.io/latest) - Mega-Linter can handle any type of project thanks to its 70+ embedded Linters, its advanced reporting, runnable on any CI system or locally, with assisted installation and configuration, able to apply formatting and fixes. `AGPL-3.0` `Python`
 - [SonarQube](https://www.sonarqube.org) - SonarQube is an open platform to manage code quality. ([Source Code](https://github.com/SonarSource/sonarqube)) `LGPL-3.0` `Java`